 The thing is, most people are well aware of the importance of applications in the enterprise, but assume the network is always and reliably there … until it’s not.
 The kicker is that networks are more complex than ever before.
 For example, application delivery can span SaaS providers, the Internet, your datacenter(s) and your customers’ endpoint device – and that’s the simple version.

-If you or your teams are spending far too much time responding to network issues, you can start monitoring your networks right away by signing-up to ThousandEyes for free.
+If you or your teams are spending far too much time responding to network issues, you can start monitoring your networks right away with a free trial of ThousandEyes.